-- (a) The member or members may give a written direction to the company at any time in relation to the business or affairs of the company or any act, omission or decision of the company. - (b) If reasonably possible, the member or members must consult with the company before giving a direction in accordance with rule 4.6(a). - (c) Subject to rule 4.6(d), the company must comply with a direction given in accordance with rule 4.6(a). - (d) The company is not required to comply with rule 4.6(c) to the extent that to do so could reasonably be expected to result in: - (1) the company breaching any Law; or - (2) a breach of directors' duties under the Act or the common law.
+- (a) The member or members may give a written direction to the company at any time in relation to the business or affairs of the company or any act, omission or decision of the company. - (b) If reasonably possible, the member or members must consult with the company before giving a direction in accordance with rule 4.6(a). - (c) Subject to rule 4.6(d), the company must comply with a direction given in accordance with rule 4.6(a). - (d) The company is not required to comply with rule 4.6(c) to the extent that to do so could reasonably be expected to result in: - (1) the company breaching any Law (including the Housing Act and any requirements determined by the minister in accordance with the Housing Act); or - (2) a breach of directors' duties under the Act or the common law.